Editorial

 Understanding how compensation evolves throughout an MEP career helps with both staffing budgets and individual career planning.
 The progression breaks down into four distinct phases, each with its own pay band and responsibilities:

-The jump from entry to mid-level averages 15-20%, that's when you stop just producing drawings and start owning deliverables.
+The jump from entry to mid-level averages 15-20%.
+That's when you stop just producing drawings and start owning deliverables.
 Senior status brings another 25-30% bump, driven by project leadership and client ownership.
 Principal compensation varies the most because it's often tied to profit sharing and equity.

 Promotion typically follows this progression: design engineer, then project engineer, project manager, and finally department head or partner.
 The most reliable way to accelerate that climb is getting licensed, which opens doors to higher-level responsibilities faster.